 Here’s what you should know about the Ryonet Silver Press – aka the Riley Hopkins JR.

-IMPORTANT: While the "Silver Press" is the name that's most common, it's since been rebranded as the Riley Hopkins JR. The two presses are different, but they refer to similarly capable tabletop presses.
+IMPORTANT: While the “Silver Press” is the name that’s most common, it’s since been rebranded as the Riley Hopkins 150.
+The two presses are different, but they refer to similarly capable tabletop presses.

 It’s a very basic screen printing press that is great for beginners.

-The Ryonet Silver Press is a manual tabletop press.
+The Ryonet Silver Press / Riley Hopkins 150 is a manual tabletop press.
 This offers the advantage of a low profile and renowned portability: this press can be easily moved anywhere you need to take it.

-The Ryonet Silver Press includes one printing station. that prints one item at a time.
+The Ryonet Silver Press / Riley Hopkins 150 includes one printing station.
+It prints one item at a time.

-The Ryonet Silver Press used to include only one color, but screen printers quickly learned that they wanted more color options to boost profit and offer customers even cooler prints.
+The Riley Hopkins 150 used to include only one color, but screen printers quickly learned that they wanted more color options to boost profit and offer customers even cooler prints.

-The current Ryonet Silver Press lets you print 4 colors (or 4 screens).
+The current Riley Hopkins 150 lets you print 4 colors (or 4 screens).

 You don’t need to use all 4 colors, but the option to go up to 4 colors is available if needed with this model.
 This means you can do CMYK process printing, as well as simple prints with fewer than 4 colors.

-At a price point around $600, the Ryonet Silver Press is a great investment for a screen printer who is new to the business.
+At a price point around $600, the Riley Hopkins 150 is a great investment for a screen printer who is new to the business.

-The quality, design, and adaptability of the Ryonet Silver Press allows beginners to learn about the screen printing market without having to risk a large investment.
+The quality, design, and adaptability of the Riley Hopkins 150 allows beginners to learn about the screen printing market without having to risk a large investment.

-You can purchase the new and improved Ryonet Silver Press, renamed the Riley Hopkins JR, online here through Ryonet's ScreenPrinting.com outlet.
+You can purchase the new and improved Ryonet Silver Press, renamed the Riley Hopkins 150, online here through Ryonet’s ScreenPrinting.com outlet.

 There is a $50.00 shipping fee for those in the contiguous United States with additional charges for other locations.
-The Ryonet Silver Press ships in about 7 to 10 days.
+The press ships in about 7 to 10 days.

 Interested in buying a used screen printing press?
 You can try utilizing a resource like Digitsmith, specifically for used screen printing and embroidery equipment.
 You might also find luck with Craiglist or through Facebook groups!

-The Ryonet Silver Press is a good recommendation for beginner screen printers who are interesting in getting their feet wet in the industry.
+The Riley Hopkins 150 is a good recommendation for beginner screen printers who are interesting in getting their feet wet in the industry.
 You can only print on one t-shirt at a time, making it ideal for learning the craft and improving your technique.

 This press is great for those who don’t know about a lot about screen printing, but are willing to learn.
 The reasons you would NOT want to buy this screen printing press are: